MoeinGhbh/RestfulFlaskPythonReact/README.md

 ---

-If someone wants to make project step by step, should :
+#### If you want to make project Manually, should do instructure step by step

 1- make two folder for frontend and backend